 - On average, across the 34 participating high schools, the supplemental literacy programs significantly improved student reading comprehension test scores.

 - Impacts on reading comprehension are larger for the 15 schools where (1) the ERO programs began within six weeks of the start of the school year and (2) implementation was classified as moderately or well aligned with the program model, compared with impacts for the 19 schools where at least one of these conditions was not met.

 - Seventy-seven percent of the ERO students were still reading at two or more years below grade level at the end of ninth grade.
-One of the two interventions—Reading Apprenticeship Academic Literacy (RAAL)—had a positive and statistically significant impact on reading comprehension test scores and the other, Xtreme Reading, had a positive but not significant impact.
+The RAAL intervention had a positive and statistically significant impact on reading comprehension test scores and the other, Xtreme Reading, had a positive but not significant impact.